 Become a sponsor

 A popular tactic is to sponsor local events or participate in charities.
-This can help you build links to your pages from event websites and local news outlets.
+This can help you build local links to your pages from the likes of colleges, event websites and local news outlets.

 Hosting events at your business locations is another great way to create buzz about your business and build links in the process.

 If you want to do something a little less formal, you could host a meetup.
 It’s simple and free to create using a service like Meetup.com

 Create valuable local content that people would be interested in reading and sharing.
 Host a blog on each microsite to attract interest and links, then use email marketing, social media marketing and paid ads (where appropriate) to disseminate your content.

 Content marketing and SEO go hand-in-hand: the more pages of content you have, the more opportunities for link building.

 If you have a budget for your Local SEO campaign, you might want to consider local event sponsorship.

 This doesn't have to be related to your industry but it is important that it is local.

 Last but not least, managing reviews for each business location is an important key to success.